 Beer Park and Hexx aren’t the first Las Vegas establishments to screw guests over with these hidden charges.
 (Thanks to reader Jon Nichols for alerting us to the CNF charge at Beer Park, by the way.)

-Also guilty of this shameless, shameful money grab are Cabo Wabo Cantina at Planet Hollywood, Senor Frog’s at Treasure Island and Rhumbar at Mirage.
+Also guilty of this shameless, shameful money grab are Cabo Wabo Cantina at Planet Hollywood and Rhumbar at Mirage.
 Read more.

 The only good news about this fee, if there is any, is unlike with other fees (such as paid parking), we have the power to do something about it.

 The solution to the growing problem of CNF charges is easy: Don’t go to these places.
 Run, don’t walk, to establishments that appreciate you and your patronage.

 What can you do if you’re presented with a bill that includes a CNF charge you didn’t know about?
 Refuse to pay it.
 Talk to a manager, demand the charge be reversed and raise holy hell.
 Tell everyone you know to stay away.
 E-mail.
 Tweet.
 Comment on Facebook.
 Rant.
 Rail.
 Fight back.